mary-ext/atcute/packages/core/client/README.md

 lightweight and cute API client for AT Protocol.

 - **small**, the bare minimum is ~1 kB gzipped with the full package at ~2.4 kB gzipped.
-- **no validations**, type definitions match actual HTTP responses.
+- **no runtime validation**, type definitions match actual HTTP responses, the server is assumed to be trusted in returning valid responses.

-the API client only ships with base AT Protocol lexicons and endpoints, along with an authentication middleware for signing in to a PDS. for manipulating Bluesky records and making requests to it, see the `@atcute/bluesky` package.

 ```ts
 import { XRPC, CredentialManager } from '@atcute/client';